 An effective hotel homepage will have sections that you can scroll to find the critical information you need to book a room.
 Visitors want to see the exterior, the rooms, qualifying data like testimonials or ratings, as well as the reservation box.
 This has not changed in the past decade; it’s just now that it should all be on the homepage so it can be better formatted for mobile device traffic.

-Placing a social media widget on your homepage is not good practice as I see it.
+Placing a social media widget on your homepage is not good practice.
 However, it is important to show your social media icons, as many visitors will want to visit your social media pages to get a better sense of your brand.

 The Dirty Truth About SEO

 Hotels were some of the early adopters of SEO practices around 2003.
-Back then, you could simply place keywords in a non-visible tag on your homepage and Google would index your hotel for those keywords in a couple of months.
-But everything is different now, and the Google algorithm indexes changes to your site within days.
+Back then, you could simply place keywords in a non-visible tag on your homepage and Google would index your website for those keywords in a couple of months.
+But everything is different now, and changes to your site are updated in the Google algorithm within days.
 Google uses its artificial intelligence RankBrain to determine search results with unbelievable predictive accuracy.
 Businesses now have much less control over their search rankings as on-page SEO tactics carry less weight.
-The good part is that SEO is much less work and hotel executives should be shifting their SEO budget to other digital marketing strategies, like social media.
+The good part is that SEO is much less work.
+Hotel executives should be shifting their SEO budget to other digital marketing strategies, like social media.